WrightDanG/FromVin/README.md

 ## Known issues
 - I had a little trouble with wrapping my head around static files and django.
 I made a little workaround for images that were not uploaded via admin, such as the flavour wheel.
 This does not represent best practice amongst the way it was handled
+- As such, the favicon will only show on pages where the image link has been passed into the context.
+This does not feel like best practice and perhaps a custom context processor for this would have been much better to make it available sitewide.
+Update: use templatetags??